LucasDelfino92/morrowindsharp/mendedmw.md

 - **Adamantium Armor**: a new shipment of hard to find Adamantium Armor has arrived in places across Vvardenfell.
 - **Siege at Firemoth**: the island fortress of Firemoth was taken by the skeleton army of Grurn years ago.
 It's time to take it back.

-Out of all those plugins, the following two have received better implementations:

-- [**Area Effects Arrows Integrated**](https://www.nexusmods.com/morrowind/mods/47745) by Necrolesian: distributes the new projectiles throughout the game world rather than dumping them all in one shop.
-- [**Adamantium Armor Integrated**](https://www.nexusmods.com/morrowind/mods/47731) by Necrolesian: places one copy of each adamantium armor piece (except the helm) in Vvardenfell.
-They're no longer for sale.

-All in all, we are looking at a complicated package of plugins, all with their own bugs, except for Necrolesian's re-implementations.
-Because of this, if you want to use any add-ons other than Necrolesian's edited plugins, you WILL need the following:
+Because this is arguably one of the most complicated installations in this guide, I'll offer two sets of instructions, depending on whether you install all official plugins, or a combination of the others.

+### ALL OFFICIAL PLUGINS ONLY

 - [**Unofficial Morrowind Official Plugins Patched**](https://www.nexusmods.com/morrowind/mods/43931?) by PikachunoTM: fixes many of the issues present in Bethesda's official add-ons, and offers merged and compatibility versions of the different plugins.

-Because there are many ways we can go with this, I'll provide separate installation instructions depending on what you want to do.

-### ALL OFFICIAL PLUGINS ONLY

   - Install the **UMOPP 3.0.4** main file.
     - Hide/deactivate all plugins.
   - Install the **Merged and Compatibility Versions** main file.
     - MO2 will install the mod as a BAIN package.
 Tick **UMOPP Merged**, and click **OK**.

-### YOUR OWN COMBINATION OF PLUGINS
+### CUSTOM INSTALL

+- [**Unofficial Morrowind Official Plugins Patched**](https://www.nexusmods.com/morrowind/mods/43931?) by PikachunoTM: fixes many of the issues present in Bethesda's official add-ons, and offers merged and compatibility versions of the different plugins.
 - Install the **UMOPP 3.0.4** main file.
   - Hide/deactivate the plugins you are not interested in.
-- If you are interested in Necrolesian's Integrated plugins:
+  - If you are using **adamantiumarmor.esp**:
-  - Install **Adamantium Armor Integrated**.
     - Hide/deactivate **adamantiumarmor.esp**.
-  - Install **Area Effects Arrows Integrated**.
+    - Install [**Adamantium Armor Integrated**](https://www.nexusmods.com/morrowind/mods/47731) by Necrolesian: places one copy of each adamantium armor piece (except the helm) in Vvardenfell.
+They're no longer for sale.
+  - If you are using **AreaEffectArrows.esp**:
+    - Hide/deactivate **AreaEffectArrows.esp**.
+    - Install [**Area Effects Arrows Integrated**](https://www.nexusmods.com/morrowind/mods/47745) by Necrolesian: distributes the new projectiles throughout the game world rather than dumping them all in one shop.
-  - Hide/deactivate **AreaEffectArrows.esp**, **Area Effects Projectiles Integrated.esp** and **Area Effects Projectiles Integrated (PAR Edit).esp**.
+    - Hide/deactivate **Area Effects Projectiles Integrated.esp** and **Area Effects Projectiles Integrated (PAR Edit).esp**.

 # .INI EDITS